tocococa/tocococa/README.md

 ---
 I haven't done anything remarkable so far, but I've been a volunteer at [CPU_UC](https://www.instagram.com/cpu_uc/) for a while now, where I've learned to work around old hardware's limitations, the beauty of lightweight Linux distros and how a burnt power supply smells like.

-Stuff (somewhat) know how to work with:
+Stuff I (somewhat) know how to work with:

  - Python 💖
  - C 💔